-HFCs are the most common type of refrigerant currently used and generally have high GWPs.
-The Kigali Amendment to the Montreal Protocol requires party nations to limit their consumption of certain HFCs.
+HFCs are the most common type of refrigerant currently used.
+The Kigali Amendment to the Montreal Protocol requires party nations to limit their use of certain HFCs, due to their high GWP.
 This means they are likely to become more expensive and less readily available.